 This is perhaps the most important maintenance task that you can do at home without any professional help as far as your AC unit goes.

 A clogged filter can prevent your AC unit from functioning properly, making it consume more energy and cost you more money.
-Not only that but if the filter is not cleaned regularly, it can mean that the air that your air conditioner is blowing inside your home or room is also dirty or contaminated.
+Not only that but if the filter is not cleaned regularly, it can mean that the air that your air conditioner is blowing inside your home or room is also dirty, contaminated or triggering your allergies.

 It doesn’t matter if you have a central air container or a room air conditioner.
 It’s important that you know where the filter is and have it cleaned or replaced regularly.